DFE-Digital/find-information-about-academies-and-trusts/docs/update-test-data.md

 # Update test data

-Accessibility and UI tests are written using Playwright, with external dependencies (e.g. APIs) mocked using a fake database.
+Accessibility and UI tests are written using Cypress, with external dependencies (e.g. APIs) mocked using a fake database.

 We use a console application to generate test data, which is added to a fake version of the Academies database before [running the tests](run-tests-locally.md#accessibility-and-ui-tests).
-Playwright tests are run against a saved version of this fake data.
+Cypress tests are run against a saved version of this fake data.

 We decided that having the data generated every time the container was run was too difficult to maintain.